krisdigital/Swipe/README.md

-This version includes Windows 8 Event support.
+### This version includes Windows 8 Event support and the possibility to group elements.

 ## Usage